 Coming up with a name is a creative process that can be divided into 5 components.
 Let’s go and learn how to choose a domain name for your business.

-1. Name that is easy to remember
+1. A name should be easy to remember

 Try to keep it simple and short, if possible without losing the meaning.
 Nerd Crossing or 7Eleven will be far easier to remember than Toms Custom Electronic Appliances Idaho.
-People will not remember the names that are too long or have words they do not understand.
+People will not remember names that are too long or contain words they do not understand.
 You can do a simple test to check if your name is easy to remember.
-Share your idea for a name when you meet with your friends and a few hours later ask them if they can recall the name that you told them before.
+Share your idea for a name when you meet with your friends, and a few hours later ask them if they can recall the name that you told them before.
 Some names just stick with us.
 The Moving Guys is so much easier than Portland Interior Furniture Relocation Institute Ltd.

 2. Make the company name speak for itself

-3. The name has to sound good
+3. The name should sound good

-Write down the list of names you came up with so far.
-And now read them out loud.
+Write down the list of names you came up with so far, and now read them out loud.
 Also, try to use them in a sentence.
 Let’s assume that the name is Worcestershire Sauce.